EChesters/EChesters/lib/jekyll_blog/_posts/2014-1-21-hack-manchester.md

 ---
 layout: post
 title: Winning Hack Manchester
+description: My journey from a hackathon to an internship with ThoughtWorks.
 ---

 I’ve been to three hackathons now, with StudentHack being my fourth next month.